 What makes the RCPs important is that, taken altogether, they form a nearly perfect microcosm of human thinking about the future, which I called The Twilight Zone in the introduction to this essay.
 For example, RCP2.6 is an excellent summary of the views of pro-growth environmentalists.
 RCP8.5 and the middle scenarios reflect the thinking of others who promote growth while dismissing or discounting environmental concerns—basically, everybody else.

 We should therefore expect viable, cost-effective and game-changing technologies to emerge in the next 87 years.
-If global warming (among other environmental concerns) is causing pain which hinders global GDP growth, we should reasonably expect the emergence of powerful geo-engineering technologies which will take that pain away at some unknown time in the future.
+If global warming (among other environmental concerns) is causing pain which hinders global GDP growth, we should reasonably expect the emergence of powerful geo-engineering technologies which will ease or remove that pain at some unknown time in the future.

-It then becomes "logical" (in the Zone) to do nothing about climate change now because actions which would decisively reduce emissions may cause a lot of (presumably transitory) economic pain.
+It then becomes "logical" in the Twilight Zone to do nothing about climate change now because actions which would decisively reduce emissions may cause a lot of (presumably transitory) economic pain.
 It makes more sense to simply wait for the next technological miracle to arrive in some future where the world is far richer than it is now.
 In that more fruitful world, humans will have sufficient wherewithal and flexibility to mitigate or eliminate any environmental problems which may arise.

 A common variant of this kind of techno-optimism assumes that appropriate carbon pricing (market forces) will be sufficient to bring forth the required miracles.
 Paul Krugman embraces this view, which explains why he says "if we had appropriate pricing, we’d find it remarkably easy" to effectively reduce carbon emissions and thus tame the global warming problem.